2) Tickle your tastebuds

 5) Moseley Farmers Market

-The Moseley Farmers Market has won awards and has lots of stalls offering a wide range of local produce.
+Moseley Farmer's Market has won awards and has lots of stalls offering a wide range of local produce on the last Saturday of every month.
+Regular favourites include Tan Rosie Caribbean, Kneale's Chocolates and Bake.

 6) Moseley Bog